 - Regular audit of the effectiveness of implemented procedures.

-In preparing this statement of viability, the directors have considered the prospects of the Group over the three year period immediately following the 2015 financial year.
-This longer-term assessment process supports the Board's statements on both viability, as set out below, and going concern (in the Finance Director's report).
-A three year period was determined as the most appropriate as it is the period covered by the Group's annual strategic planning process, which sets the long-term direction of the Group and is reviewed at least annually by the directors.
+In preparing this statement of viability, the directors have considered the prospects of the Group over the three-year period immediately following the 2016 financial year.
+This longer-term assessment process supports the Board's statements on both viability, as set out below, and going concern (in Chief Financial Officer's report).
+A three-year period was determined as the most appropriate as it is the period covered by the Group's annual strategic planning process, which sets the long-term direction of the Group and is reviewed at least annually by the directors.
 The Board concluded that a period of longer than three years would not be meaningful for the purpose of concluding on longer-term viability, given the limited forward visibility of the Group.

 The strategic plan considers metrics which enable assessment of the Group's key performance indicators (including return on capital employed, headline earnings per share and headline operating cash flow) in addition to net debt, liquidity and financing requirements.

-In conducting the review of the Group's prospects the directors assessed the three year plan alongside the Group's current position, the Group's strategy and the principal risks facing the Group (all of which are detailed in the Strategic Report).
+In conducting the review of the Group's prospects the directors assessed the three-year plan alongside the Group's current position, the Group's strategy and the principal risks facing the Group (all of which are detailed in the Strategic report).
 This assessment considered the impact of the principal risks on the business model and on future performance, liquidity and solvency and was mindful of the limited forward visibility that the Group has as it carries a minimal order backlog.
-The directors' viability assessment included a review of the sensitivity analysis performed on the three year plan, whereby the principal risks, and particularly those related to markets and customers (see the Market and customer risks), were applied to the plan in a number of diverging scenarios.
+The directors' viability assessment included a review of the sensitivity analysis performed on the three-year plan, whereby the principal risks, and particularly those related to markets and customers (see above), were applied to the plan in a number of diverging scenarios.
 The developed scenarios were designed to be plausible, yet severe.